hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 Below is the sequence of REST API calls I can use to create a new user account (testuser1) in Determined and to set the password, all using code.
 You can see how I use ***cURL*** as an HTTP client to interact with Determined through its REST API:

-1- I first need to authenticate as Admin user to Determined and save the authentication token (bearer token) for subsequent REST API calls.\
+1. I first need to authenticate as Admin user to Determined and save the authentication token (bearer token) for subsequent REST API calls.
-2- I then create a non-admin user account using the access token as the bearer token authentication.\
+2. I then create a non-admin user account using the access token as the bearer token authentication.
-3- Finally, I set the password for the newly created user account.
+3. Finally, I set the password for the newly created user account.

 ```bash
 # Authenticate as admin user and get the authentication token for subsequent calls: